BCDevOps/BDDStack/readme.md

 The build is setup to work with a variety of browsers and we aim to add as many as possible.
 A JenkinsSlave image has been created that can run Chrome/Firefox Headless tests.
 This offers a viable option for replacing phantomJs in the OpenShift pipeline.
 Please see the [JenkinsSlave Dockerfile][dockerfile] setup.
 This repository also holds a Dockerfile for a CentOS based image that will run headless tests as well.

+BDDStack is 100% compatible with the tests that were created in the previous incarnation of the framework [NavUnit][navunit].
+Please see the wiki for instructions on how to use your NavUnit Tests in BDDStack.

 ## Usage